mayurpatil11/Minikube-example-Citrix-ADC-microservice-deployment/citrix-ADC-two-tier-microservice-deployment/README.md

 ![colddrinkpage](https://user-images.githubusercontent.com/42699135/53314912-c9283600-38e6-11e9-8ed1-3d781a6ed8a9.PNG)

 #### How does client traffic reaches to microservices?
 Client send the traffic to Tier 1 ADC thorugh Content Switching virtual server and reaches to pods where microservices are running.
-Detailed traffic flow is allocated in following figure.
+Detailed traffic flow is allocated in following gif picture (please wait for a moment on gif picture to see the packet flow).
 ![minikube-1tier-gif](https://user-images.githubusercontent.com/42699135/53575486-a96b6900-3b97-11e9-90b7-40b6147f788e.gif)